playeasynow/Dog-Park-RPG/README.md

 jQuery 3.x - <http://code.jquery.com/jquery-3.3.1.min.js>

 # Original Contributors:
-Ezequiel Calderon (current edition and ongoing maintenance) - <https://github.com/playeasynow> \
+Ezequiel Calderon (current edition and ongoing maintenance) - <https://github.com/playeasynow>
-Edna Jonnson (starting source code) - <https://github.com/Ednas>

 # Get Involved!
 If you have any recommendations, let me know!
 Email: ezequiel.calderon.jr@gmail.com.
 If you'd like to take it in your own direction, go right ahead.